pikatoste/test.sh/README.md

 * FAIL_FAST

-  Values: 0 or 1, default 1.
+  Boolean.
+Default true.
 Only used in managed mode.

-  If set to 1, failure of a test function will interrupt the script and the remaining test functions will be skipped.
+  If true, failure of a test function will interrupt the script and the remaining test functions will be skipped.

-  If set to 0, all test functions will be executed.
+  If false, all test functions will be executed.

 * REENTER

-  Values: 0 or 1, default 1.
+  Boolean.
+Default true.

+  If true, when test.sh starts a subshell it will source again all involved scripts: the test script, test.sh and included files.
+This redefines functions in the subshell's context and allows stack traces to correctly refer source files and line numbers.

+  If false, subshells will not source again involved scripts.
+Functions defined in the calling shell are made available to the subshell because they are exported in the environment.
+The source file and line number of functions inherited from the environment is lost; stack traces with frames referencing these functions will show 'environment' as the source file and a line number relative to that function's definition _in the environment_, which might be different from the original function's definition in the source file.
+  For example, blank lines are not present in the function definition in the environment.

+* PRUNE_PATH

+  Default: ${PWD}/

+  A pattern that is matched at the beginning of each source path when generating frames in stack traces.
+The longest match is removed from the path; if there's no match the path not modified.

+  For example, to strip all directories and leave only file names you would set `PRUNE_PATH="*/"`.

+* SUBSHELL

+  Values: never, teardown or always.
+Default: always when FAIL_FAST is false; teardown when FAIL_FAST is true.

-  IF set to 1, when test.sh starts a subshell it will source itself and the test script.
-This is why the line `[ "$REENTRANT" != 1 ] || return 0` is necessary. test.sh executes code whose exit status must be monitored in subshells; this includes your test functions and assert functions.
-To not loose track of function source files and to support the test coverage of test.sh itself, the scripts are sourced again.
+  test.sh executes code whose exit status must be monitored but not terminate the script on failure in a subshell.
+This includes test functions, teardown functions and assert functions.

+  * never: never start subshells.
+Incompatible with FAIL_FAST false.
+All failures, including those in teardown methods, will terminate the script.
+  * teardown: only start subshells to execute teardown functions.
+Incompatible with FAIL_FAST false.
+  * always: start a subshell to execute test functions, teardown functions and assert expressions.
+Required when FAIL_FAST is false.

+* STACK_TRACE

+  Values: no, pruned, compact or full.
+Default: pruned when SUBSHELL=always, compact otherwise.

+  * no: do not output stack traces.
+  * pruned: include frames up to the first frame in test.sh.
+  * compact: include all frames except those in test.sh.
+  * full: include all frames.

-### Variables reference
+### Predefined variables

 This is the list of variables defined by test.sh:

+* VERSION: the version of test.sh.
 * TESTSH_DIR: the directory of test.sh.
 * TEST_SCRIPT_DIR: the directory of the test script.
 * CONFIG_FILE: the location of the effective configuration file.